 The difference between remote developers and freelancers may be much more significant than you think.
 Whether you should hire a freelancer or a remote developer depends on the specific needs of your project.

-When to hire a freelance developer?
+When to Hire a Freelance Developer?

-- If you need fast software implementation and support.
+- You need fast software implementation and support.
 Dedicated engineers understand the software lifecycle and its stages.
 With dedicated software engineers, it’s easier to determine what stage of the software development life cycle you’re at and where you’re headed.
 This automatically makes the entire software development, implementation, and support process easier and faster.

-Why Choose Jaydevs as Your Remote Dedicated Development Team?
+Why Choose JayDevs as Your Remote Dedicated Development Team?